Unlikely intersections and the Chabauty-Kim method over number fields: Introduction

 \subsection{Main results}

 The main result of this paper is that, essentially, the status of the Chabauty--Kim method over arbitrary number fields is the same as that over $\Q $.
 More precisely, we show that the Chabauty--Kim sets $\mathcal{X}(\mathcal{O}_K \otimes \mathbb{Z}_p )_{S,n}$ are finite under the same sets of hypotheses as those needed over $\Q $.
 As we explain below, the proofs of these results are however quite different from their analogues over $\Q $. \begin{theorem} Let $K$ be a number field, and $p$ a (rational) prime which splits completely in $K$, and $S$ a finite set of primes disjoint from $K$.
-Then $\mathcal{X}(\mathcal{O}_K \otimes \mathbb{Z}_p )_{S,n}$ is finite for all $n\gg 0 $ in each of the following cases. \begin{enumerate} \item $X=\mathbb{P}^1 -D$, where $D\subset \mathbb{P}^1 _K$ is a closed subscheme with $\# D(\overline{K})>2$. \item $X/K$ is a smooth projective curve of genus $g>1$, and the conjecture of Jannsen, or the conjecture of Bloch--Kato, hold for all the product varieties $X^n $. \item $X=E-O$,where $E/K$ is an elliptic curve with complex multiplication. \item $X/K$ is a smooth projective curve of genus $g>1$, such that there exists a finite extension $L|K$, a smooth projective curve of genus $Y$ of $g>1$ over $L$ whose Jacobian has complex multiplication, and a surjective morphism $X_L \to Y$. \end{enumerate} \end{theorem}
+Then $\mathcal{X}(\mathcal{O}_K \otimes \mathbb{Z}_p )_{S,n}$ is finite for all $n\gg 0 $ in each of the following cases. \begin{enumerate} \item $X=\mathbb{P}^1 -D$, where $D\subset \mathbb{P}^1 _K$ is a closed subscheme with $\# D(\overline{K})>2$. \item $X/K$ is a smooth projective curve of genus $g>1$, and the conjecture of Jannsen, or the conjecture of Bloch--Kato, hold for all the product varieties $X^n $. \end{enumerate} In each of the following cases, there exists a finite extension $L|K$, such that for all rational primes $p$ which split completely in $L$, there is a prime $v$ of $K$ above $p$ such that $\mathcal{X}(\mathcal{O}_{K_v })_{S,n}$ is finite for all $n\gg 0$. \begin{enumerate} \item $X=E-O$,where $E/K$ is an elliptic curve with complex multiplication. \item $X/K$ is a smooth projective curve of genus $g>1$ whose Jacobian is geometrically simple and has complex multiplication. \end{enumerate} \end{theorem}

+\begin{remark} The last two cases of Theorem \ref{finiteness} involve two conditions on the primes involved, which were erroneously not included in a previous version of this paper.
+The first, that of restricting to a positive proportion of primes, already occurs in the original work of Kim and Coates--Kim, since they require $p$ to split completely in the CM field by which the Jacobian has complex multiplication.
+It also occurs in our work because we pass to a finite extension of $K$, and require $p$ to split completely in that.
+The condition of only working with one prime above $p$ seems difficult to remove without a deeper understanding of localisation maps in Galois cohomology. \end{remark}

 \begin{remark}